 Is Facebook Messenger private?
 Not really.
 It ranks poorly in our secure messaging app list because it tracks your behaviour, lacks a default encryption option, and doesn’t encrypt your past conversations.
 Moreover, it has access to your camera, microphone, and contacts.

 Read about how to use social media cautiously and make your data as private as possible here.

 Deactivating Messenger is simple.
 However, if your Messenger account is connected to your Facebook account, you will have to deactivate your Facebook account first.

 The following Messenger deactivation steps apply to both the iOS and Android platforms:

 Deactivating your Facebook account will not automatically deactivate your Messenger account as the app is separate from Facebook.

 You will now be shown as inactive.
 You can also disable notifications by:

-To get rid of Facebook Messenger completely, you will have to delete your Facebook account to remove all your data.
-However, you may have to wait for a few months until your data will be completely removed.
+To delete Facebook Messenger completely, you will have to delete your Facebook account to remove all your data.
+Here's how:

-If you are using the stand-alone version of the app without having a Facebook account, you can deactivate by following the points listed above or simply delete the app.
+If you’re using the stand-alone version of the app without having a Facebook account, you can deactivate messenger by following the points listed above or simply delete the app.